mayakoneval/docs/pages/docs/features/build-env-and-secrets.md

 <Caption>Listing the `NODE_ENV` build environment variable with the value of `production` within a `now.json` configuration file and within the `build.env` property.</Caption>

 ### The Now CLI Method
-You can use the built-in `--build-env` parameter to pass your environment variables to the build stage of your Now deployment.
-For example, the following command will give the `NODE_ENV` environment variable the value of `production`.
+Using the built-in `--build-env` parameter to pass environment variables to the build stage of a Now deployment.
+For example, the following command will give the `NODE_ENV` environment variable the value of `production`:

 <TerminalInput>now --build-env NODE_ENV=production</TerminalInput>
-<Caption>Setting the `NODE_ENV` build environment variables to have a value of `production` with the Now CLI</Caption>
+<Caption>Setting the `NODE_ENV` build environment variables to have a value of `production` with Now CLI</Caption>

 ### Using Secrets
-Secrets are a way to keep information from being displayed in your configuration or in your code.
-[Now will store secrets associated to your account or team](/docs/features/env-and-secrets#securing-env-variables-using-secrets), ready for usage with environment variables.
+Secrets are a way to keep information from being displayed in configuration or in code.
+[Now will store secrets associated with an account or team](/docs/features/env-and-secrets#securing-env-variables-using-secrets) ready for use with environment variables.

-To use secrets with Now in the build stage, we first need to add our secret with the `now secret` command in the Now CLI.
+To use secrets with Now in the build stage, the first step is to add a secret with the `now secret` command in Now CLI.

 <TerminalInput>now secret add npm-token NPM_TOKEN_VALUE</TerminalInput>
-<Caption>Adding the `npm-token` secret to your account or team, with the example of a value</Caption>
+<Caption>Adding the `npm-token` secret to an account or team, with the example of a value</Caption>

-We can now use this secret at build-time by passing it as an environment variable, using both methods above but by using an `@` symbol before the value.
+The second step to using a secret at build-time is to pass it as an environment variable, using both methods above but by using an `@` symbol before the value.

-For example, in a `now.json` configuration, it would look like this:
+For example, in a `now.json` configuration, it will look like this:

 ```
 {